alisaghilutfi/Vibrational-Spectroscopy-Research/README.md

 "Specnet_weights.h5" --->referes wiehts of the model trained with product of two sigmoids NRB

 ## Getting Started
-You can use the spyder (5.2.2) to test the pretrained network
+You can use the Python (TensorFlow 2.7.0) to test the pretrained network

 ## Requirements
 Required Python environment added here.
 Better to upload a Docker file.